andresilveiras/pilot-appium-graphwalker/README.md

 [ENG]

-Pilot project for the case study: use of Model-Based Testing in the automation of tests in mobile applications
+Pilot project for the case study: use of Model-Based Testing in test automation of mobile applications

 - Automation tool: Appium (v2.12.0)
 - MBT tool: GraphWalker (v4.3.3)